 Richard Buckminster Fuller, Biosphere, Montréal, 1967.
 Photo D.C.
 Robidoux

-In 1967, Buckminster Fuller, together with Peter Chermayeff, Terry Rankine, Ivan Chermayeff and Shoji Sadao, proposed the Biosphere as the United States pavilion at the Montreal World Exhibition.
-Of all of Fuller’s domes, the Biosphere is perhaps the most spectacular.
-Its 76-metre diameter and 62-metre height make it a dominating building on the St Helena Island.
+In 1967, Buckminster Fuller, together with Peter Chermayeff, Terry Rankine, Ivan Chermayeff and Shoji Sadao, proposed a spherical geodesic dome as the United States pavilion at the Montreal World Exhibition.
+Of all of Fuller’s domes, the Biosphere, as it later became known, is perhaps the most spectacular.
+Its 76-metre diameter and 62-metre height make it a dominating building on the St Helen Island.
 And although, geometrically, the dome is an icosahedron, a twenty-sided shape formed by the interspersion of pentagons into a hexagonal grid, it is substantially more spherical than any simple icosahedra.
 Its tubular steel structure is welded at the joints and thins gently towards the top so as to optimally distribute forces throughout the system.
 What Fuller imagined in all its utopian lightness, Oscar Newman imagined as a dystopian potential.
 In 1969, the American architect and city planner proposed a massive underground sphere beneath Manhattan.
 The hollowed space, cleared out with nuclear explosions, would house a regular city with a grid of streets and buildings, several levels of further underground spaces, and giant ‘air filters’ reaching the surface.
 Within a perfect sphere, housing, work and leisure would be organized under an artificially lit sky where coco-cola dances as a permanent cloud in the firmament.